klaxalk/linux-setup/README.md

 Following key bindings encapsulate 99% of all what I use in TMUX.
 Most importantly, note that I remapped the standard **prefix** from ctrl+b to ctrl+a.
-There are several reasons for it, e.g. 1) it can be pressed easily by one hand and 2) most people on the internet do it like that.
+There are several reasons for it, e.g. 1) it can be pressed easily by one hand and 2) most people on the internet often do it like that.

 - **ctrl a** tmux **__PREFIX__**
 - **__PREFIX__ w** list windows